MaterializeInc/materialize/doc/developer/design/20221204_with_mutually_recursive.md

     This may be helpful from a query admission point of view (should we allow you to run your query).
     We could likely introduce this constraint if we discover what it is valuable for.

+There is an alternate evaluation order that updates all collections *concurrently*, rather than in sequence.
+This would mean that it takes "one step" for each value to propogate to each other binding, rather than be immediately available.
+This results in a different semantics, especially in the case of non-monotonic expressions (e.g. aggregation, retraction).
+However, it can always be "faked" in the sequential update model, by introducing "mirroring" collections at the end of the block and only using these in other bindings.

 ## Open questions